Tua throws for 296 yards as Dolphins beat Bengals 19-7

 Dolphins: Guard Ereck Flowers (left ankle) and linebacker Elandon Roberts (chest) left the game and did not return.

-Bengals: Left tackle Jonah Williams was carted off the field in the fourth quarter with a right knee injury.
-CB Mackensie Alexander evaluated for a possible concussion.
+Bengals: Left tackle Jonah Williams (right knee) was carted off the field in the fourth quarter.
+CB Mackensie Alexander (possible concussion) left the game, and CB Darius Phillips (illness) sat out.

 UP NEXT